 There are not any wells near Pond C or Pond D with a sufficiently long record to adequately evaluate post-mining water levels in those two excavations.
-Therefore, post-mining water levels in Pond C and Pond D have been estimated based on the Lake B water level data with an elevation adjustment based on regional groundwater contours (Zone 7, 2012, 2013, 2014a, 2015, 2016).
+Therefore, post-mining water levels in Pond C and Pond D have been estimated based on the Lake B water level data with an elevation adjustment based on regional groundwater contours (see Appendix A).